Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 31. Due process for automated decisions isn’t “red tape”—it’s legitimacy.

 As AI makes increasingly important decisions, the need for due process is paramount.
-The ability to challenge an automated decision is a fundamental requirement.
+The ability to challenge an automated decision is a fundamental requirement — and under the EU AI Act a legal one for high-risk systems.
 Our approach to building AI includes creating systems with clear audit trails and human oversight.

 32. Transparency must be operational, not philosophical.

 True transparency is about understanding the inputs, outputs, and consequences.
 It’s about creating clear escalation paths.
-When building BI, DWH, or AI systems, we prioritize operational transparency to ensure your systems are trusted and adopted.
+When building BI, data warehouse or AI systems, we prioritise operational transparency to ensure your systems are trusted and adopted.

 Build an AI-Powered Future That Works for Your Business

 Is your AI strategy built for the future?
-At Insight42, we are the professional services partner you need to design and implement an AI strategy that is powerful, profitable, and responsible.
+At Insight42, we design and implement AI strategies that are powerful, profitable, and responsible:

 Data Isn’t the New Oil.
 That Lie Is Costing Europe Billions.